 “This, of course, doesn’t give you free reign to eat all the fat you want — portions still matter,” says Maguire.

-She recommends spreading avocado on your sandwich instead of mayonnaise or adding a few slices to salads, eggs, or healthy tacos.
 You can also blend avocado in smoothies or eat a few spoonfuls peppered with chili flakes or sea salt as a savory snack.

 Pro tip: Just remember that avocado should be an addition to your meal, not the main dish.
 “Watch out for the chips and guacamole, as that can be a calorie bomb,” says Haynes.